Ermanno Wolf-Ferrari: Life

-At age 19, Wolf-Ferrari left the conservatory and traveled home to Venice.
+At age 19, Wolf-Ferrari left the conservatory and travelled home to Venice.
 There he worked as a choral conductor, married, had a son called Federico Wolf-Ferrari, and met both Arrigo Boito and Verdi.
 In 1900, having failed to have two previous efforts published, Wolf-Ferrari saw the first performance of one of his operas, Cenerentola, based on the story of Cinderella.
 The opera was a failure in Italy, and the humiliated young composer moved back to Munich.
 German audiences would prove more appreciative of his work; a revised version of Cenerentola was a hit in Bremen in 1902, while the cantata La vita nuova brought the young composer international fame.

 Wolf-Ferrari now began transforming the wild and witty farces of the 18th-century Venetian playwright Carlo Goldoni into comic operas.
 The resulting works were musically eclectic, melodic, and utterly hilarious; every single one became an international success.
 In fact, until the outbreak of World War I, Wolf-Ferrari's operas were among the most performed in the world.
-In 1902 he became professor of composition and director of the Liceo Benedetto Marcello.
+In 1902, he became professor of composition and director of the Liceo Benedetto Marcello.